 On January 6, 2012, Mike Salmon drove his oldest son to court, then to Columbus' Franklin County Jail to begin his inevitable 60-day jail sentence.

-Less than two months earlier, barely a few days after Thanksgiving, in a haze after slugging vodka from 8:00 a.m. to well past sunset, Sean collided his Mercury Grand Marquee into the railroad tracks at a strange angle and flipped, careening upside down off the side of the road.
+Less than two months earlier, barely a few days after Thanksgiving, in a haze after slugging vodka from 8:00 a.m. to well past sunset, Sean collided his Mercury Grand Marquee into the railroad tracks at an odd angle and flipped, careening upside-down off the side of the road.
 According to doctors, physically... amazingly...
 Salmon was fine; unscathed other than a few scratches and bruises.
 Just another close call in a life full of them.

 "I do contract negotiations for a living, and if somebody lies to you once, it takes them forever to get credibility back.
 Well, we'd been lied to consistently for 30-something years, over big things and small."